-Results of water monitoring efforts during 1974 appear in Table 6.
-These results show compliance with the specified standards appearing in EPA Discharge Permit No. CA0005541, with the exception of zinc.
-As mentioned before, we have substituted other chemicals for water treatment, and the zinc and phosphate concentrations will show a steady decline in future weeks.
+Results of water monitoring efforts during 1975 appear in Table 6.
+These results show continued progress toward the specified standards appearing in EPA Discharge Permit No. CA0005541.
+As mentioned before, we have substituted other chemicals for water treatment, and the zinc and phosphate concentrations will show a steady decline.